settipallis18/assignment_01-folder/week 5/readme.md

 There are two more sections that specially point out.
 The first one is Section no 3, “Jupyter tutorial”.
 And also the last section, Python in under 10 minutes.

--What is Data Analysis
+- What is Data Analysis
--Real example Data Analysis with Python
+- Real example Data Analysis with Python
--How to use Jupyter Notebooks
+- How to use Jupyter Notebooks
--Intro to NumPy (exercises included)
+- Intro to NumPy (exercises included)
--Intro to Pandas (exercises included)
+- Intro to Pandas (exercises included)
--Data Cleaning
+- Data Cleaning
--Reading Data SQL, CSVs, APIs, etc
+- Reading Data SQL, CSVs, APIs, etc
--Python in Under 10 Minutes
+- Python in Under 10 Minutes

 ### What is Data Analysis?